Tek-Pheed/R-Type/docs/src/userguide.md

 ### Settings Menu

-The settings menu contains six buttons :
+The settings menu contains seven buttons :

 - Four buttons to configure movement controls.

 - One button to toggle Auto Fire.

+- One button to change resolution (works after restart).

 - BACK button to return to the main menu.